AminSuleiman-data/cyclistic-user-behavior-analysis-2025/README.md

 ---

 ## 🎯 Business Objective
 Annual members are more profitable than casual riders.

-The goal of this analysis is to identify behavioral patterns between casual riders and members in order to design marketing strategies that convert casual riders into annual members.
+The goal of this analysis is to identify behavioral patterns between casual riders and annual members in order to design marketing strategies that convert casual riders into long-term members.

 ---

 ## 📊 Dataset
 Source: Public historical trip data provided by Motivate International Inc.

 Divvy Bike Share System (Chicago, USA)